ethereum/go-ethereum/docs/developers/dapp-developer/mobile.md

 let ks = GethNewKeyStore("/path/to/keystore", GethLightScryptN, GethLightScryptP);
 ```

 The keystore folder needs to be in a location writable by the local mobile application but non-readable for other installed applications such as inside the app's document directory.
-The document directory shopuld be retrievable using
+The document directory should be retrievable using
 `let datadir = NSSearchPathForDirectoriesInDomains(.documentDirectory, .userDomainMask, true)[0]`, so the keystore path could be `datadir + "/keystore"`.

 The last two arguments of the `GethNewKeyStore` factory method are the crypto parameters defining how resource-intensive the keystore encryption should be.
 The choices are `GethStandardScryptN, GethStandardScryptP`, `GethLightScryptN, GethLightScryptP` or custom numbers.
 The _light_ version is recommended.

 ### Account lifecycle {#account-lifecycle}

-The encyrpted keystore can be used for the entire account lifecycle requirements of a mobile application.
+The encrypted keystore can be used for the entire account lifecycle requirements of a mobile application.
 This includes the basic functionality of creating new accounts and deleting existing ones as well as more advanced functions like updating access credentials and account
 import/export.

 Although the keystore defines the encryption strength it uses to store accounts, there is no global master password that can grant access to all of them.
 Rather each account is maintained individually, and stored on disk in its [encrypted format][secstore] individually, ensuring a much cleaner and stricter separation of credentials.